 How Today’s Fastest-Growing Companies Drive Breakout Success

-This is one of my favorite marketing books of all time.
+This is one of my favorite digital marketing books of all time.
 Hacking Growth really represents the growth of Big Tech and how marketing went from glorified PR to a measured and precise science.
 Growth hacking involves cross-functional teams and rapid A/B testing based on rigorous data analysis.
 And above all, it focuses on the customer-centric approach.

-The main premise of the book is perhaps that companies that learn the fastest growing the fastest.
+The main premise of the book is perhaps that companies that learn the fastest grow the fastest.
 The top brands gather data and make their entire company culture revolve around making data-based decisions, instead of shooting in the wind.
 And this book gives a ton of practical examples of brands that succeeded in making growth hacking a vital component of their culture and were able to grow their revenue really fast.

-About the author: Sean Ellis was the one that coined the term “growth hacking”.
+About the author: Sean Ellis was the one who coined the term “growth hacking”.
 He is the CEO and co-founder of GrowtHackers.com and has been a startup mentor for years.
 Morgan Brown launched Growth Hackers with Sean and is a startup marketing veteran.